Pituitary apoplexy is a rare, but serious condition of the pituitary gland.

-Pituitary apoplexy can be caused by bleeding into the pituitary or by blocked blood flow of the pituitary.
+Pituitary apoplexy can be caused by bleeding into the pituitary or by blocked blood flow to the pituitary.
 Apoplexy means bleeding into an organ or loss of blood flow to an organ.

 Pituitary apoplexy is commonly caused by bleeding inside a noncancerous (benign) tumor of the pituitary.
 These tumors are very common and are often not diagnosed.
 The pituitary is damaged when the tumor suddenly enlarges.
 It either bleeds into the pituitary or blocks blood supply to the pituitary.
 The larger the tumor, the higher the risk for pituitary apoplexy.